Sherida101/Portfolio/README.md

 You can get a github token as described [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Give all permissions while generating token.
 Also add your `githubUserName` in the correct field inside `git_data_fetcher.mjs`.
 Now, you need to run following command.

 **Warning:** Treat your tokens like passwords and keep them secret.
-When working with the API, use tokens as environment variables instead of hardcoding them into your programs.
+When working with the API, use tokens as environment variables instead of hard-coding them into your programs.

 ```node
 node git_data_fetcher.mjs